Tatsh/winprefs/README.md

 ## Native version

-A native version is in the works and is much faster than PowerShell.
-Note that its output is _always_ UTF-8 regardless of your set locale.
+The PowerShell module makes use of the native code with `DllImport` to get a significant speed increase in making registry queries and performing I/O. A native binary `winprefs.exe` can also be built that can also be used without needing PowerShell installed and it should work with XP and newer.
+As a 32-bit binary, the native binary should be compatible with Windows 2000 and newer.
 It even works with Wine.
-Be aware that it may have bugs!

 Usage is similar to the PowerShell version: